 The founding fathers of the United States recognized that creators deserve to be paid, which is why they put it in Article 1, Section 8 of the United States Constitution, the "Enumerated Powers" clause, the part of the Constitution that lists all the powers Congress will have:"The Congress shall have power...

 To promote the progress of science and the useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."

 Capitalism is about encouraging good things in society by creating a feedback loop (getting paid).
-When capitalism works right, society pays people for doing things right, for improving society by producing goods more efficiently, or getting them where they need to be at the right time, in the right amounts, with less waste, and so forth.
+When capitalism works right, society pays people for doing things better, for improving society by producing goods more efficiently, or getting goods to where they need to be at the right time, in the right amounts, with less waste, and so forth.

 Unfortunately, capitalism, as you may have noticed, is strongly oriented towards goods, towards property.
 A heck of a lot of the time, this is a fine thing, because it sucks to not have enough food, clothes, and shelter to go around, and those are mostly (ta-da!) goods.
 Goods are, well, good.
 But they ain't all there is to life.

 The founding fathers of the United States recognized this.
 They also recognized that earlier versions of laws regulating knowledge had led to abuse.
 Technology has been the core of copyright issues from the start; copyright wasn't first invented for authors, but for owners of printing presses.
 So has corruption: